-With Plum, you’ve got a single savings account that offers an okay rate of interest.
+With Plum, you’ve got a single account that offers an okay rate of interest.
 And it’s ‘easy access’ which means you can withdraw your cash whenever you need it (although you might need to allow a few days).

-Within the savings account you can then create ‘pockets’ to save for specific things such as a holiday.
+Within the Plum account you can then create ‘pockets’ to save for specific things such as a holiday.
 And there’s other features to help you save more such as automatically save more money when it rains (for a rainy day fund).

-But overall, it’s simply one savings account that pays interest, just like any other savings account.
+But overall, it’s simply an account that pays interest, just like any other savings account.

 Chip vs Plum: investment options